Kagerjay/Free-Code-Camp-Projects/advanced-front-end/javascript-calculator/SHUNTYARD.md

 X and / have precedence of 1.  + and - has precedence of 2.

 Example case for using shuntyard algorithm.
+This is simple example.
 Infix starting point:

 `1+2x3+4`